chriscool/go-sleep/README.md

-# go-sleep sleeps for some milliseconds
+# go-sleep sleeps for some duration

 This unix tool is a thin wrapper around `time.Sleep()`.
-It aims to provide a portable way to sleep for a number of milliseconds.
+It aims to provide a portable way to sleep for an amount of time that need not to be a number of seconds.

+See https://godoc.org/time#ParseDuration for how the duration can be specified.

 ### Install